 How to find your style

-Are you searching for your style?
+How to find your own interior style?
 In the first blog about style, we described the BASIC style.
 This time we will have a look at the Nordics and give you more information about the characteristics of the Scandinavian style.

 It is somewhat generalizing when we talk about “the Scandinavian home” because of course several countries are involved.
 Therefore, sorry Finland, Sweden, Norway, Denmark and Iceland because you each have your own characteristics but, to keep it simple, we have summarized this in one style: the Scandinavian style.